 I hardly ever repeat the same recipe, but there are a few dishes I frequently experiment with different variations of.
 Eggplant parmesan, for example, is a summer time staple.
 I've tried it every which way, from grilled to vegan to classically deep fried.
 Frittatas frequently make an appearance on our dinner table at least twice a month.
 Statistically speaking, with all that frittata-ing, I'm sure I've used the same ingredients at some point.

 Lentil meatballs are my newest culinary obsession.
-Ever since I made these vegetable and lentil meatballs last fall, I've been enamored with using lentils as substitute for ground beef.
-I turned them into a tangy sloppy Joe filling, made enchiladas, and at least three different types of meatballs.
+Ever since I shared these vegetable and lentil meatballs last fall, I've been using lentils frequently as substitute for ground beef.
+I turned them into a tangy sloppy Joe filling, made enchiladas, and a classic bolognese, sans beef.

 I might describe my original lentil and vegetable meatball as the fall/winter version, with it's rich, umami flavor from caramelized vegetables, tomato paste and plenty of parmesan.
-These could be the spring/summer version, with a light, almost fluffy texture and herbaceous flavor.
-The pesto sauce is thinned with plenty of lemon juice, brightening the flavor even more.
+These could be the spring/summer version, with a lighter flavor and bright, herby lemon pesto.

-I served these over a bed of whole grain pasta and blanched chard, which I made by cooking 8 ounces of whole gran spaghetti in salted water and adding a bag of chopped chard a couple minutes before the pasta was done cooking.
-You could also serve them over spaghetti squash or a bed of sauteed greens.
-To make a vegan version, use chia seed eggs and try using a little nutritional yeast or homemade vegan parmesan, which is made from a mixture of cashews and nutritional yeast.
-If you try it, please let me know how it turns out in the comments.
+I served these over a bed of whole grain pasta and blanched greens, which I made by cooking spaghetti in salted water and adding a bag of spinach a couple minutes before the pasta was done cooking.
+You could also serve the lentil meatballs over a bed of sauteed greens, or in a tomato sauce.

 - 2 eggs